ipspace/blog/content/posts/2020/04/network-automation-hammer.md

 * File transfer triggering remote loopback on a modem;
 * ARP request consistently crashing a router;
+* Xbox update crashing my Internet modem (nothing more than a bridge between fiber- and copper Ethernet) most of the time;
-* Catalyst 7600 dropping into software switching (and losing 95% of its stated performance)
+* Catalyst 7600 dropping into software switching (and losing 95% of its stated performance);
 * Catalyst 7600 randomly copying incoming packets into wrong VRF.

 ### Back to automation